KyberNetwork/kyberswap-error/README.md

   - Each error should have a unique error code.
 Otherwise, it can lead to unexpected results when transforming `DomainError` to `RESTAPIError`.
 So You should not define your custom error code as one of the predefined error codes in "kyberswap-error".
 The list of those predefined error codes can be found at https://www.notion.so/kybernetwork/API-Standards-proposal-draft-e8d8bf2dc5f647e89d2bf1b5f0ef8bdf
   - The error code should contain information about HTTP Status.
 It makes the error code more meaningful and makes it easier to recognize which `RestAPIError` a `DomainError` should be transformed to
   - The domain error code is not required to be the same as the API error code.
 But they should be the same

+### For gin framework
+- This lib provides the function `ValidationErrToRestAPIErr(err error)` which can be used when binding and validating the request.
+This function just handles these tags: `required`, `oneof`, `min`, `max`.
+Feel free to contribute more by making PRs.